Events

 Youth detention centres in the 1980s

 In 1979 the new Tory government led by by Margaret Thatcher and Home Secretary, Willie Whitelaw, abolished borstals for young offenders and introduced a new system of 'youth detention centres' employing harsh, quasi-military discipline.
-They proudly claimed in their Party Manifesto that they were going to "experiment with a tougher regime as a short, sharp shock for young criminals".
-Using a series of fascinating images taken inside one such institution in the mid 1980s by radical photographer […]
+They proudly claimed in their party manifesto that they were going to "experiment with a tougher regime as a short, sharp shock for young criminals".
+Using a series of fascinating images taken inside two such institutions in the mid 1980s, Glenochil and […]

 Faces of the Irish Diaspora: Portrait Exhibition